vercel/next.js/readme.md

 }
 ```

-If you are no longer want to listen to that event, you can simply unset the event listener like this:
+If you no longer want to listen to that event, you can simply unset the event listener like this:

 ```js
 Router.onRouteChangeStart = null